eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 - **Age Verification App Instance**: The  Age Verification App installed and configured on a user’s device.
 - **Age Verification App Provider**: Providers of age verification apps are Member States or organisations making the age verification app available for end users.
 - **Age Verification Solution**: A combination of software, hardware, services, settings, and configurations
+- **Implementer**: Αn individual who is responsible for translating software designs, specifications, or concepts into functional, operational systems.
+Presumably this is a contractor of the Age Verification App Provider, Proof of Age Attestation Provider or Proof of age verifier.
 - **Proof of age verifier, Relying Party**: Natural or legal person that rely on the age verification application to verify the user condition of being over certain age.
 - **Trust Provider**: Operator of an entity or mechanism responsible for maintaining a trusted list (whitelist) of all legally authorized attestation issuers.
 This ensures that verifiers and users can validate the legitimacy and